-Per CWC §10821, BBID will notify Alameda, Contra Costa, and San Joaquin counties, the City of Tracy, and the MHCSD by October 3, 2017 that the AWMP was developed.
-Prior to adoption, the AWMP will be made available on BBID's website for public inspection and comment from September 18, 2017 to October 17, 2017.
-A public hearing will be conducted to received comments and discussion on October 17, 2017, pursuant to CWC §10820.b and §10841.
-BBID incorporated public comments prior to adoption.
-BBID will make the adopted AWMP available on its website at http://bbid.org/.
+Per CWC §10821, BBID notified Alameda, Contra Costa, and San Joaquin counties, the City of Tracy, and the MHCSD by October 3, 2017 that the AWMP was developed.
+Prior to adoption, the AWMP was made available on BBID's website for public inspection and comment from September 18, 2017 to October 17, 2017.
+A public hearing was conducted to received comments and discussion on October 17, 2017, pursuant to CWC §10820.b and §10841.
+BBID did not receive any public comments prior to adoption.
+BBID made the adopted AWMP available on its website at http://bbid.org/.